spring-attic/spring-security-oauth/README.md

 Samples and integration tests are in [a subdirectory](./samples).
 There is a separate README there for orientation and information.
+Once you have installed the artifacts locally (as per the getting started instructions above) you should be able to

+    $ cd samples/oauth2/tonr
+    $ mvn tomcat:run

+and visit the app in your browser at [http://localhost:8080/tonr/][] to check that it works.
+(This is for the OAuth 2.0 sample, for the OAuth 1.0a sample just remove the "2" from the directory path.)

 ## Changelog